What is sexual and reproductive health?

-The term ‘sexual and reproductive health’ can be defined as a person’s right to a healthy body and the autonomy, education and healthcare to freely decide who to have sex with and how to avoid sexually transmitted infections or unintended pregnancy.
-Sexual health is an integral part of overall health and well-being, ensuring everyone can have pleasurable and safe sexual experiences, free of coercion, discrimination or health risks.
+The term ‘sexual and reproductive health’ can be defined as a person’s right to a healthy body; the autonomy, education and healthcare to freely decide who to have sex with; and the knowledge and healthcare products to avoid sexually transmitted infections or unintended pregnancy.
+Sexual health is an integral part of overall health and well-being, ensuring people can have pleasurable and safe sexual experiences, free of coercion, discrimination or health risks.

 Access to sexual and reproductive health services enable people to exercise this right.
-It can take the form of medical care related to the reproductive system, for example, to treat a sexually transmitted infection, or the facilitation of reproductive autonomy with the provision of contraception and abortion care.
+Sexual and reproductive healthcare can take the form of medical care related to the reproductive system, for example, to treat a sexually transmitted infection, or services that support reproductive choice with the provision of contraception and abortion care.

 The ability to choose if or when to become pregnant can have a far-reaching impact on an individual’s ability to make other life decisions.
-With reproductive choice, people can determine their own futures, whether that’s choosing to stay in education or pursue their career.
+With reproductive choice, people can determine their own futures, for example, by choosing to stay in education or pursue their career.

 Aisha*, pictured right, is a young Senegalese woman in her late teens.
 Last year, she accessed contraception with MSI Senegal.

-When we spoke to her, she was just about to finish her final year of school.
-"It's thanks to MSI that I was able to finish my studies," she told us.
-"If MSI wasn't here I don't know what my life would be like today."
+When we spoke with her, she had just been able to finish her final year of school.
+“It’s thanks to MSI that I was able to finish my studies,” she told us.
+“If MSI wasn’t here I don’t know what my life would be like today.”

 Women will always need access to abortion.
 No form of contraception is 100% effective and across the world, almost 1 in 3 pregnancies end in abortion, with millions of people deciding to have an abortion every year.

 Laws that govern abortion access vary from country to country.
 This means that women’s access to safe abortion depends largely on where they live.
-For example, in the Philippines and El Salvador, abortion is prohibited in all circumstances, whereas in Sweden, abortion care is available on request up until 18 weeks’ gestation.
+For example, in the Philippines and El Salvador, abortion is prohibited in all circumstances, whereas in Sweden, abortion care is available on request up to 18 weeks of gestation.

 Making abortion more legally restricted does not stop people from requiring abortions.
 Data from the Guttmacher Institute shows that abortion rates are similar in countries where abortion is broadly legally accessible and those where it is restricted.
 What varies is that in countries where abortion is more restricted, the number of women dying due to unsafe abortion rises.
 This shows that rather than reducing the number of abortions taking place, restricting women’s access to abortion results in more women seeking unsafe – in some cases fatal – services instead.